flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-textanalytics-readme.md

     print("------------------------------------------")
 ```

-Note: The Healthcare Entities Analysis service is available in API version v3.1 and up.
+Note: The Healthcare Entities Analysis service is only available in the Standard pricing tier with API versions v3.1 and up.

 ### Multiple Analysis